neil-orans/hyper-savetext/README.md

 [![Build Status](https://travis-ci.org/neil-orans/hyperterm-savetext.svg?branch=master)](https://travis-ci.org/neil-orans/hyperterm-savetext) [![npm version](https://badge.fury.io/js/hyperterm-savetext.svg)](https://badge.fury.io/js/hyperterm-savetext)

 **hyperterm-savetext is a text export plugin for [Hyper](https://hyper.is/)**.
 It enables you to save/export text within the terminal to a text file.
 The feel and functionality of the plugin has been modeled after the same feature within macOS's Terminal.app.
-Currently, Hyper has been tested on macOS with the stable version of Hyper 1.4.8, and the canary version Hyper 2.0.0-canary.16.
+Currently, Hyper has been tested on macOS with the stable version of Hyper 1.4.8 and 2.0.0.

 <p align="center">
 <img src="./screenshots/screenshot1.jpg" width="400px" />